proteomicsunitcrg/qcloud2-pipeline/README.md

 For the moment, just copy this code "d2fc2cbf-e632-4f39-ba5a-6f59de0b7c4e" because we'll use it later at the pipeline installation section.

 Now you should configure **as an adminsitrator** how the QCloud2 is going to be according to your needs.
-In parallel to this following section you can start by installed the QCloud2 pipeline (next section).
+In parallel you can start installing the QCloud2 pipeline (next section).

 First of all: